johnwesleyquintero/App/README.md

-# My Amz Hub - Tools for Amazon Sellers
+# Nebula - SEO PPC Tools for Amazon Sellers

 A collection of free, easy-to-use HTML-based tools designed to help Amazon sellers streamline their operations, gain valuable insights, and improve their business performance.